mbuotidem/mbuotidem.github.io/content/blog/ai-apps-in-slack/index.md

 3 directories, 9 files
 ```
 ### Entrypoint
 Our entry point is `index.py` where we have our lambda function handler.
 Slack needs a response within 3 seconds, and normally you'd send a quick HTTP 200 OK and then do the work.
 But with Lambda, that's complicated because returning a response effectively terminates execution.
-To get around this, we use Slack Bolt's [lazy listeners](https://docs.slack.dev/tools/bolt-python/concepts/lazy-listeners/).
+To get around this, we use the Slack Bolt SDK's [lazy listeners](https://docs.slack.dev/tools/bolt-python/concepts/lazy-listeners/).
 These work by acknowledging the request right away, then invoking another instance of the same lambda asynchronously to perform the required task.
 The key setting that enables this behavior is `process_before_response=True`.

 ```python